Are You Prepared to Deliver a Sales Proposal?

 Suddenly, the customer interrupts the rep and proclaims, “Wow!
 What a product!
-I want to buy it, where do I sign?”
+I want to buy it!
+Where do I sign?”

-The rep is thoroughly confused at that point and informs the customer that steps five and six must be completed before a sales proposal could be presented.
+The sales rep is thoroughly confused at that point and informs the customer that steps five and six must be completed before a sales proposal could be presented.

-The fact is, the rep was right.
+The fact is, the sales rep was right.
 He was not prepared to deliver a sales proposal.
 As strange as the scenario seemed at the time, it is in fact much closer to the realty of selling today than the elaborate process being taught in the training session.

-Stand and Deliver!
-Your Sales Proposal, That Is …
+Stand and Deliver Your Sales Proposal

 Sales or buying cycles have changed of late.
-They don’t proceed in some undeviating, linear progression; they aren’t under the tight control of a well-schooled master account executive; and they rarely closely follow a predictable, tried-and-true path as required by some methodology.
+They don’t proceed in some undeviating, linear progression.
+They aren’t under the tight control of a well-schooled master account executive; and they rarely closely follow a predictable, tried-and-true path, as required by some methodology.